matt199394/STM32-SID-PLAYER/README.txt

 PS:
-Special thanks to Branko for sharing his project ;)
+Special thanks to Branko for the help and for sharing his project ;)